dongyingwu/TreeOTU/README.md

    <b>C. Rooting the tree according to an input outgroup: OutgroupRooting.pl</b>

-   The script takes a list of taxa, and tries to find the best matching monophyletic clade as the outgroup, evantually roots the tree in the middle of the edge that connects the outgroup and the rest.
+   The script takes a list of taxa, and tries to find the best matching monophyletic clade as the outgroup, eventually roots the tree in the middle of the edge that connects the outgroup and the rest.

    Usage: OutgroupRooting.pl -i input_tree -l input_taxa -o output_tree